 - To make this for 6-8 people, simply double all the amounts using a full pound of pasta.
 You can also add more cheese if you’d like.

-Try with sweet potato or another favorite squash.
+Try with sweet potato or another favorite winter squash.